zhangzp9970/torchplus/README.md

 * torchplus.datasets
   * KSDD -- [KolektorSDD](http://go.vicos.si/kolektorsdd) dataset loader, compatible with other torchvision APIs.
   * KSDD2 --[KolektorSDD2](http://go.vicos.si/kolektorsdd2) dataset loader, compatible with other torchvision APIs.
+  * FlatFolder -- A dataset class to handle flat folders with no sub directories, such as CelebA and FFHQ.
 * torchplus.distributed
   * FederatedAverage -- Implements the federated average algorithm.
+* torchplus.models
+  * ResNetFE and resnet*fe feature extractor of the Deep Residual Network (ResNet), with optional pretrained weights can be loaded.
 * torchplus.math
   * pi -- The pi=3.1415.
 * torchplus.nn